 Work is in progress to preserve the property and transform it into a historic site where

 the works of The Black Panther Party can be displayed and made available for visitors.

 The Hampton house is a key part of Maywood’s history.

 Chairman Fred Hampton’s family moved to the house at

 804 South 17th Avenue in 1958, when he was only ten years old.
 Hampton’s childhood experiences would lay the groundwork for his extraordinary political leadership.

 JUDAS AND THE BLACK MESSIAH -

-Watch the trailer for the new Black Panther Biopic
+Watch the trailer for the new award-winning Black Panther Biopic

 Deputy Chairman of the Illinois Chapter of The Black Panther Party, Fred Hampton, was born on August 30,1948 and was raised in the Chicago neighborhood of Maywood, Illinois.
 He attended Proviso East High School and became involved in the civil rights movement and joined the Junior NAACP where his dynamic leadership and organizational skills mobilized a group of five hundred young people who successfully lobbied city officials to create better academic services and recreational facilities for Black children.